VAMDC/Standards/doc/source/dictionary/auto/restrictables.rst

 -------------------------------------------------------------------

-Atomic mass in Daltons, which is the same as the unified mass units (1Da = 1u = 1.660 538 86 (28) e-27)
+The atomic mass is the mass of an atom expressed in unified atomic mass unit u.
+It is defined as 1/12 of the rest mass of an unbound carbon-12 atom in its nuclear and electronic ground state.
+1 u = 1.660538782(83)E-27 kg.

 **Units:** u